overhangio/tutor/docs/tutorials/proxy.rst

        tutor config save --set ENABLE_WEB_PROXY=false --set CADDY_HTTP_PORT=81

 In this example, the caddy container port would be mapped to 81 instead of 80.
 You must then configure the web proxy on the host.
-As of v11.0.0, configuration files are no longer provided for automatic configuration of your web proxy.
-Basically, you should setup a reverse proxy to `localhost:CADDY_HTTP_PORT` from the following hosts: LMS_HOST, PREVIEW_LMS_HOST, CMS_HOST, as well as any additional host exposed by your plugins.
+As of v11.0.0, configuration files are no longer provided for the automatic configuration of your web proxy.
+You should set up a reverse proxy to `localhost:CADDY_HTTP_PORT` from the following hosts: LMS_HOST, PREVIEW_LMS_HOST, CMS_HOST, as well as any additional host exposed by your plugins.

 .. warning::
     In this setup, the Caddy HTTP port will be exposed to the world.
 Make sure to configure your server firewall to block unwanted connections to your server's ``CADDY_HTTP_PORT``.
 Alternatively, you can configure the Caddy container to accept only local connections::